ThinkXca/RUL/README.md

 <p>For the Toyota dataset, we followed the processing example from <a href="https://github.com/Rasheed19/battery-survival">battery-survival</a>.
 Similar to their approach, we used the 50th cycle in the Toyota dataset as the experimental data, consisting of a total of 362 batteries.
 Among them, 174 batteries experienced uncensored events and 188 experienced censored events.
 The processed battery data can be found in the ./Toyota/TLSTM/OriginalData directory.

-For the TLSTM model architecture, we drew inspiration from the encoder–decoder based <a href="https://github.com/illidanlab/T-LSTM">TLSTM</a> project.
-Unlike their implementation, however, we adopted the PyTorch framework.
+For the TLSTM model architecture, we drew inspiration from the encoder–decoder based TLSTM project.
 When extracting TLSTM representations of battery voltage and time, you only need to run:</p>

 ```
 # Enter the Toyota/TLSTM folder